tzaeru/NWNLauncher/README.md

 # NWNLauncher
-A generic launcher and dependency downloader for Neverwinter Nights.
+A generic multiplatform launcher and dependency downloader for Neverwinter Nights.
 The launcher is meant to be customized per-server and distributed as a standalone or an installer by the server.

 Work in progress!
 Files can currently be lost.
-Meant to be multiplatform, but not tested on Linux nor OS X!
+Made to be multiplatform, but not tested on Linux nor OS X!

 ## Features

-* Able to determine NWN path on Windows.
+* Automatically finds NWN's path on Windows.
 WIP: Linux and OS X support.
 * Downloads dependencies (haks, erfs, tlks, overrides, portraits..).
 * Able to update dependencies per-file according to a checksum or a version number.
 * Configurable to various styles of distribution.
 You can use a custom file server or even NWVault for dependencies.